panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getdocumentversion-method.md

 ## <a name="parameters"></a>Parametry
  `pDoc`
- [in] Zadaný dokument.
+ [in] The specified document.

  `version`
- [out] Ukazovat na proměnnou, která přijímá verzi zadaný dokument.
+ [out] A pointer to a variable that receives the version of the specified document.

  `pbCurrent`
- [out] Ukazatel na proměnnou, která přijímá `true` Pokud je to nejnovější verzi dokumentu, nebo `false` Pokud ještě není na nejnovější verzi.
+ [out] A pointer to a variable that receives `true` if this is the latest version of the document, or `false` if it isn't the latest version.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: